|

 the tweeter only, has a purity and depth that you simply don’t

-find in more conventional systems.
+find in more conventional multi-way systems.
 It is a benchmark for

-coherency, and noted for its ability to create hauntingly real
+coherency, and noted for its ability to create a hauntingly real and

 holographic sound stage.
 Bass and dynamics with this combination

-sound more realistic in part from the tremendous speed and in
+usually sound more realistic due in part from the tremendous speed and in

 I’ve